AckerlyXu/heima/articles/sql-database/sql-database-auditing-portal.md

-<properties
+---
-    pageTitle="Azure portal: Manage SQL Database Auditing | Azure" description="Configure Azure SQL Database auditing in the Azure portal to track database events and write them to an audit log in your Azure Storage account." services="sql-database"
+title: Azure portal: Manage SQL Database Auditing | Azure
+description: Configure Azure SQL Database auditing in the Azure portal to track database events and write them to an audit log in your Azure Storage account.
-    documentationcenter=""
-    author="ronitr"
-    manager="jhubbard"
-    editor="giladm" />
-<tags
-    ms.assetid="89c2a155-c2fb-4b67-bc19-9b4e03c6d3bc"
-    ms.service="sql-database"
-    ms.custom="secure and protect"
-    ms.workload="data-management"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="10/05/2016"
-    wacn.date=""
-    ms.author="ronitr; giladm" />
+services: sql-database
+documentationcenter: ''
+author: ronitr
+manager: jhubbard
+editor: giladm

+ms.assetid: 89c2a155-c2fb-4b67-bc19-9b4e03c6d3bc
+ms.service: sql-database
+ms.custom: secure and protect
+ms.workload: data-management
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 10/05/2016
+wacn.date: ''
+ms.author: ronitr; giladm
+---

 # Configure and manage SQL database auditing in the Azure portal

 The following section describes how to configure and manage auditing using the Azure Portal.
-To configure and manage auditing using PowerShell, see [Configure auditing with PowerShell](/documentation/articles/sql-database-auditing-powershell/).
-To configure and manage auditing using the REST API, see [Configure auditing with the REST API](/documentation/articles/sql-database-auditing-rest/).
+To configure and manage auditing using PowerShell, see [Configure auditing with PowerShell](./sql-database-auditing-powershell.md).
+To configure and manage auditing using the REST API, see [Configure auditing with the REST API](./sql-database-auditing-rest.md).

-For an overview of auditing, see [SQL Database auditing](/documentation/articles/sql-database-auditing/).
+For an overview of auditing, see [SQL Database auditing](./sql-database-auditing.md).

 ## Configure blob auditing